 To resolve a [=UDNA Address=], a conformant [=UDNA Resolver=] MUST perform the following steps in order:

 • If a service segment is present, locate the entry in the DID Document's service array whose id fragment matches the given segment.
-If no match is found, return error serviceNotFound.
+If no match is found, return a [=ResolutionError=] of type serviceNotFound.

 • If no service segment is provided, select the entry whose type contains "UDNARoot" or whose id fragment equals udna-root.
-If neither is found, return error defaultServiceNotFound.
+If neither is found, return a [=ResolutionError=] of type defaultServiceNotFound.

-4. Obtain the serviceEndpoint value from the selected service entry.
+5. Obtain the serviceEndpoint value from the selected service entry.
 This value MAY be a URI string, a set of URI strings, or a DIDComm endpoint object.
+If the value is unsupported or malformed, return a [=ResolutionError=] of type invalidEndpoint.

 Resolvers SHOULD implement caching with appropriate TTL derived from DID Document metadata (created, updated).
 Resolvers MUST respect HTTP cache headers when resolving did:web identifiers.